-- RJLH is a forum for legal historians, including all historical periods, fields of law and regions, but with a special focus on Central European and Eastern European legal history. - To submit an article, please use the system provided by this site, or alternatively, you can send your article by email. - RJLH accepts articles written in English and Romanian. - By submitting an article to RJLH, you declare and accept that the text has not already been published or accepted for publication elsewhere; that the article is prepared independently; that all sources used are properly cited; all quotations are appropriately indicated; that your consent to an originality check by the editorial team using software developed for this purpose. - All articles are published under a CC BY-ND license. - RJLH collects neither article submission charges or article processing charges: authors incur no fees for the submission or processing of their work. - Character limits for contributions: 50000 characters with spaces for articles, 15000 characters including spaces for book reviews.
+- RJLH is a forum for legal historians, including all historical periods, fields of law and regions, but with a special focus on Central European and Eastern European legal history. - To submit an article, please use the system provided by the website of the journal, or alternatively, you can send your article by email. - RJLH accepts articles written in English and Romanian. - By submitting an article to RJLH, you declare and accept that the text has not already been published or accepted for publication elsewhere; that the article is prepared independently; that all sources used are properly cited; all quotations are appropriately indicated; that your consent to an originality check by the editorial team using software developed for this purpose. - All articles are published under a CC BY-ND license. - RJLH collects neither article submission charges nor article processing charges: authors incur no fees for the submission or processing of their work. - Character limits for contributions: 50,000 characters with spaces for articles, 15,000 characters including spaces for book reviews.